timheuer/callisto/readme.md

 * `BooleanToVisibilityConverter` - a converter to well, convert boolean to visibility, very common use
 * `LengthToBooleanConverter` - a converter to examine a string length to convert to boolean (simple validation helper)
 * `RelativeTimeConverter` - a converter to show time as relative string, i.e., 'about an hour ago'
-* `SQLite` - a client library for SQLite ported for Metro from http://github.com/praeclarum/sqlite-net
 * Extensions - some extension method helpers

-What is in the plan:
+What is in the plan (could always use the help):

 * `DatePicker` and `TimePicker` - providing a globalized time/date picker control in Metro style
+* `Ratings` - providing a rating control for Metro style
 * `Pivot` - a UI interface for providing "tabbed" interface in a Metro style way
 * `ThemeSwitcher` - to dynamically switch themes for certain UI components